-Having a rubber gusset allows you to cinch the boot opening closer to your calf (or vice versa), keeping out the rain or snow that may otherwise find its way into a gap.
+Having a rubber gusset allows you to cinch the boot opening closer to your calf (or vice versa), keeping out the rain or snow that may otherwise find its way into any gap.
 The circumference ranges from 14-19 inches.
-The shaft height also grants excellent weather protection.
-The UGG Shaye and Kamik Olivia also offer ample weather protection but are a touch friendlier on the wallet.
+The shaft height also grants excellent weather protection, more so than all the other, shorter boots we tested.

 Close-up of the adjustable gusset on the Original Back Adjustable.

-We wore this competitor around town, in the snow, in the river, and basically, wearing them all day posed no discomfort other than the tall shaft touching behind the knee when sitting down.
-The rubber itself is soft and flexible, and since the circumference is adjustable, accommodating for pants wasn't as difficult as some of the other boots.
-Our feet were not overly tired by the end of the day, and while the footbed is rather narrow, the rubber is soft enough to flex with your feet and legs as you walk.
+We wore this competitor around town, in the snow, in the river, and, basically, wearing them all day posed no discomfort other than the tall shaft touching behind the knee when sitting down.
+The rubber itself is soft and flexible, and since the circumference is adjustable, accommodating for pants wasn't as difficult as it was for a few of the other boots.
+Our feet were not overly tired by the end of the day and while the footbed is rather narrow, the rubber is soft enough to flex with your feet and legs as you walk.

-Weighing in at 3.58 lbs for a pair at size 7, these boots weren't the easiest to lug around and pack, but they didn't necessarily feel cumbersome either.
+Weighing in at 3.58 lbs for a pair at size 7, these boots weren't the easiest to lug around and pack, but they didn't necessarily feel too cumbersome either.
 In regards to sizing, they run on the larger side, so it was recommended through user reviews to size down if you are a half-size.
 We found this to be an excellent recommendation.
 Too, they were easy to put on and relatively easy to take off as well, even without hands.
-The foot box is comparatively smaller, which lends to their lean look, and these boots do not come with removable insoles.
-If you have wide feet, the narrow foot box might not be as comfortable.
+The foot box is comparatively smaller than most boots, which lends to their lean look.
+The footbed does not come with removable insoles and if you have wide feet, the narrow foot box might not be as comfortable.
 Make sure to try on a pair, if possible.

 A closer look at the lining and flexible rubber shaft of the Original Back Adjustable.